myralabs/pymyra/tutorial/README.md

 CalendarBot understands questions about creating and cancelling calendar entries.
 Later, we'll add the ability to modify entries.
 (CalendarBot doesn't actually connect to a calendaring service, sorry!)

 CalendarBot is connected to pre-trained models that determine the user's intent -- the 'thing' they are trying to accomplish -- and the user's entities -- information in the sentence you need to carry out the user's task.
-We've included the training data for these models in `tutorial/data/botv1`.
+We've included the (sample) training data for these models in `tutorial/data/botv1`.

 ### The model

 The files are divided into two portions called `train` and `test`.
-The Myra model will learn based off the sentences in `train` and use the sentences in `test` to evaluate the model's performance on new, unseen data.
+The Myra model will learn based on the sentences in `train` and use the sentences in `test` to evaluate the model's performance on new, unseen data.

 *botv1_train.tsv:*
 ```